yeasin50/Rotary_phone_lock/README.md

 ----------
-There are also diff approch can be apply, like doing most parts just using CustomPainter.
-Best approch will be using image.
+There are also different approaches that can be applied, like doing most parts just using CustomPainter.
+Best approach will be using images.
+Digit detection can handle touchPoint + radius.
+Rotate direction can be improved by calculating angles.
+I gave users more flexibility 😁.

-but for wheel , its'easy to do with images. also paintmaker sites can help to make this shape with short amount of time.
+But for wheels , it's easy to do with images.
+Also paint maker sites can help to make this shape with a short amount of time.
+There are some unnecessary methods for test & future use purposes.

 inspiration [LinkedIn Video]( https://www.linkedin.com/posts/shubham0812_swiftui-iosdevelopment-iosdev-ugcPost-6791003295537344513-XmXz)